XelaRonnoc/ToDosUI/README.md

 ## Change logs

+### 26/06/2023 - Implemented task selection and deselction feature

+-   made it possible using the TaskContext to select and deselect tasks
+-   this can be used later for things like mass duplication or delete

 ### 22/06/2023 - Implemented react-hook-form for all forms and improved categopry context

 -   made categorys and object with id